ebuckler/handbook/docs/01-Your-first-week/setting-up-your-email-and-calendar.md

 Whether you're a maker mind or manager mind [you'll hear this article referenced from time to time](https://medium.com/coaching-notes/maker-mind-vs-manager-mind-f4e01d294d34) - your team members rely on your calendar remaining accurate and up-to-date.

-On your personal Blooom calendar, go into the settings by clicking the gear icon in the upper right hand corner.
+On your personal Bloom calendar, go into the settings by clicking the gear icon in the upper right hand corner.

-Here are a few settings we recommend you look update:
+Here are a few settings we recommend updating:

 - select your default guest permissions, we suggest that you allow guests to 'modify event'
 - set your notification settings for events
 - confirm your working hours